AdGw/example/README.md

-# few simple examples made in HTML, CSS and JS presents utility used in webpages
+# Few simple examples made in HTML, CSS and JS presents utility used in webpages